rei/rei-cedar-tokens/README.md

 Found in `tokens/_foundations/`

-Tokens in foundations are skipped and do not get exported for consumers.
+Foundational tokens are skipped and do not get exported for consumers.
 However they can be [referenced](#referencing-foundations-or-other-values) in creating tokens that will be exported.
 These are our "options".

 **NOTE:** "foundations" needs to be the root key in the file.
 Tokens are not ignored by simply adding them to the `_foundations/` folder.